hewanshrestha/hewanshrestha.github.io/index.md

 ## About Me

 I am a first-year graduate student pursuing <a href="http://www.master-visual-computing.de/">Masters in Visual Computing</a> at <a href="https://saarland-informatics-campus.de/">Saarland Informatics Campus</a>, which is a part of <a href="https://uni-saarland.de/en/">Saarland University</a>, Germany.
-My research interests include Computer Vision, Medical Image Analysis and Zero-Shot Learning.
+I received my Bachelors degree in Computer Science and Engineering from <a href="https://jntua.ac.in">Jawaharlal Nehru Technological University Anantapur</a>, India where I was advised by <a href="https://scholar.google.com/citations?hl=en&user=OAFQn1cAAAAJ">Dr. R. Anandkumar</a>.
+During my bachelors, I completed a research internship program at <a href="https://innopolis.university/en/">Innopolis University</a>, Russia, where I was supervised by <a href="https://scholar.google.com/citations?hl=en&user=th6g2bgAAAAJ">Prof. Dr. Manuel Mazzara</a>.

+Along with my studies at Saarland University, I am currently working as a HiWi (<em>Research Assistant</em>) in the <a href="https://saarland-informatics-campus.de/en/forschung-research/research-groups/">Societal Computing Group</a> led by <a href="Prof. Dr. Ingmar Weber">Prof. Dr. Ingmar Weber</a>.

 ## Research Interests